GinoLin980/Forza-Horizon-realistic-gearbox/README.md

-# Realistic Gearbox for Forza Horizon 4/5
+# Realistic Gearbox for Forza Horizon 4/5 with Machine Learning

 ## Introduction
-This Python script enhances your driving experience in Forza Horizon 4/5 by simulating a realistic gearbox.
-It's perfect for those who enjoy casual driving in the city and occasional quick accelerations for overtaking.
-Inspired by [a YouTube video](https://www.youtube.com/watch?v=w_d0utwbM1M&ab_channel=TitouanDupuy) on a realistic gearbox, this project aims to bring that experience to everyone.

-## Demonstration
-Check out the [Demonstration Video](https://youtu.be/d2Cw0pS0UbA) to see the gearbox in action!
+This is a branch of Realistic Gearbox for Forza Horizon, and focus on development of implementing machine learning for general compatibility and more life-like shifting.

 ## Features
 - **Shift like a REAL CAR**: Experience gear shifting just like you would in a real vehicle.
-- **Drive Mode Selection**: Choose between Normal, Sports, Eco, or Manual modes.
+- **General Compatibility**: Compatible with petrol, diesel, high rpm, low rpm cars.

 ## Installation     [![Github All Releases](https://img.shields.io/github/downloads/GinoLin980/Forza-Horizon-realistic-gearbox/total.svg)]()
 ### [Release Page](https://github.com/GinoLin980/Forza-Horizon-realistic-gearbox/releases)
-- **Standard Users**: Simply download the `.exe` file and run it.
-- **Advanced Users**: Download the `.py` file and feel free to tweak the values in your editor.
+~~- **Standard Users**: Simply download the `.exe` file and run it.~~ ~~- **Advanced Users**: Download the `.py` file and feel free to tweak the values in your editor.~~

 ## Setup Instructions
 - **Requirements**: **A controller or wheel is necessary.**